How Long Do Tanning Lotions Last?

 It can become a habit to leave the tanning lotion in your car, for when you pop out to the tanning salon to spend some time in the sunbed.

-This does mean that you will never forget the tanning lotion at home, but you really should not leave tanning lotion in the car.
+This does mean that you will never forget the tanning lotion at home, but you should really avoid leaving tanning lotion in the car.

-The inside of your car can heat up quickly and quite a bit during the day, and this can lead to the tanning lotion losing its effectiveness, as the heat can damage some of the ingredients in the tanning lotion.
+The inside of your car can heat up quickly and significantly during the day, which can lead to the tanning lotion losing its effectiveness as the heat can damage some of the ingredients.

 Does Self-Tanner Go Bad?

 Just like tanning lotion, self-tanner does go bad.
-There are certain ingredients in self-tanner that expire after a certain amount of time.
+Certain ingredients in self-tanner have expiration dates.

-Like with tanning lotion, store self-tanner in a dark, cool and dry area, and make sure to take note of the expiration date so you know when to use the self-tanner by.
+Like with tanning lotion, store self-tanner in a dark, cool, and dry area, and be sure to note the expiration date so you know when to use it.

 Does Tanning Lotion Expire?

-To ensure your tan is as even and beautiful as can be, and that your skin is nourished during tanning, then make sure to keep a check on the expiration date on the bottle and use the tanning lotion before then.
+To ensure your tan is as even and beautiful as possible, and that your skin is nourished during tanning, be sure to check the expiration date on the bottle and use the tanning lotion before it expires.

 Related Questions